MIT License

 Class for calculating `linkage disequilibrium

-.. note:: This class does not currently support sites that have more than one
+.. warning:: This class does not currently support sites that have more than one

 mutation.
 Using it on such a tree sequence will raise a LibraryError with

-:param TreeSequence tree_sequence: The tree sequence containing the
+:param TreeSequence tree_sequence: The tree sequence of interest.

 def __init__(self, tree_sequence):